Customizing the Boot Process

 rd.live.overlay.cowfs

-Tells a live ISO image which filesystem should be used to store data on the persistent write partition.
+Specifies which filesystem of a live ISO image to use for storing data on the persistent write partition.

 rd.live.cowfile.mbsize